zulip/zulip/docs/development/setup-vagrant.md

 If this error starts happening unexpectedly, then just run:

 ```
+vagrant halt
-vagrant reload
+vagrant up
 ```

-This is equivalent of running a halt followed by an up (aka rebooting the guest).
+to reboot the guest.
 After this, you can do `vagrant provision` and `vagrant ssh`.

 #### ssl read error